sneha-2603/AWAKE/README.md

 ## Demo

-You can try the Awake Weather App by visiting the [live demo] (https://stunning-eclair-f9833c.netlify.app/ )
+You can try the Awake Weather Web application by visiting the [live demo] (https://stunning-eclair-f9833c.netlify.app/ )

 ## Installation and Usage